Ryuuba/slaw/README.md

 Due to the fact that IWMs are mainly based on intuition, the architecture of the Slaw++ simulator is designed to easily implement other IWMs when future analysis on individual walker models are available.

 ## Installation
 In order to install Slaw++, you must have a functional installation of both frameworks: [OMNeT++ 5 or greater](https://omnetpp.org/download/) and [INET 4 or greater](https://inet.omnetpp.org/Download.html).
-The INET framework must be compiled as a shared object.
+The INET framework must be compiled as a static library.
 Also, you have to install de [CGAL library](https://www.cgal.org/).

 Once you have correctly installed the above mentioned library and frameworks and, follow these steps:
   1. Clone [Slaw++](https://github.com/Ryuuba/slaw)